Irish Surname - Hughes

 In some places the surname MacHugh became the English version of MacAoidh or MacAodha, meaning son of / descendant of Hugh.
 MacHugh was one of the clans located in Cavan and also on the eastern side of Lough Corrib in Galway where they were chiefs of the barony of Clare.
 Other variations included McHugh, MacKay, MacCoy, Magee or Mackee.

 The first Catholic archbishop of New York was John Joseph Hughes, an Irish immigrant gardener who was an inspirational leader for Irish Catholic immigrants in America.
 Archbishop Hughes worked tirelessly among the sick and destitute in New York and threw his energy into building a Catholic school system that would educate Catholic children to enable them to take their rightful place in the mainstream of American life.
-John Joseph Hughes was was consecrated a bishop in the old St Patrick’s Cathedral, on Mott Street, on January 7, 1838 and he passed to his eternal reward on January 3, 1864.
+John Joseph Hughes was was consecrated a bishop in the old St Patrick's Cathedral, on Mott Street, on January 7, 1838 and he died on January 3, 1864.

 Hughs, McHugh, MacHugh, Hews, Hayes, Ó hAodha

 There is often limited information available on a specific coat of arms and motto for an Irish surname.
 Sometimes there are many variations, sometimes none, we have compiled a representative, but by no means exhaustive, selection.
 Please visit our Coat of Arms and Motto page for more information.

 - Types of DNA tests